Ares-Developers/Ares-docs/new/buildings/spybehavior.rst

+.. _`spybehavior-unreverse`:

 .. index:: single: Spies; Reset all reverse engineered build options

 Reverse Engineering
 ```````````````````

-For a spy effect to reset a player's build options gained by reverse
+Reset a player's build options gained by :doc:`Reverse Engineering
-engineering, see :doc:`/new/reverseengineerlogic`.
+</new/reverseengineerlogic>`.

+:tagdef:`[BuildingType]SpyEffect.UndoReverseEngineer=boolean`
+  **NEW EFFECT** Enables Spies to disable all reverse-engineered technology from
+  that building.
+Defaults to :value:`no`.

+.. versionadded:: 0.2